-Borrowers in Florida can use the equity in their vehicle as collateral for an instant loan from Sunshine Title Lending.
+Borrowers in Florida can use the equity in their vehicle as collateral for a title loan from Sunshine Title Lending.
 However, there are some regulations and rules you should be aware of before working with a lender in Florida.

 Title loan lending laws in Florida place several requirements on finance companies and loan brokers.
 Besides that, borrowers must acclimate themselves to the lending laws that affect the amount they can borrow and the interest rates.
 By fully understanding the title loan laws, you can rest assured that you're working with a licensed lender that offers rates and terms in line with state regulations.